TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-04-phpstan-abstract-parent-generics-dummies.md

  }
 ```

 The `@extends` annotation takes an argument of 1-n item names.
-These items will be pushed parent repository.
+These items will be pushed to the parent repository.

 How do we tell the parent class to use `TEntity` as `Product`?